 - Whiting Fellowship recipient—Harvard University

 - 2019-2020 Berklee Faculty Development Grant

 Notable Recent Works

-- "Alchemy, Lumen Sensibus, and the 'Eternal Feminine': Esoteric Elements in Mahler's Eighth"—paper to be presented at the Sixth International Conference of the Association for the Study of Esotericism, Davis, California (2016)
+- "Alchemy, Lumen Sensibus, and the 'Eternal Feminine': Esoteric Elements in Mahler's Eighth"—Paper presented at the Sixth International Conference of the Association for the Study of Esotericism, Davis, California (2016)

-- "Mendelssohn's Scottish Sentiments: A New Look at Music, Meaning and Contemporary Nationalism in Mendelssohn's 'Scottish' Symphony"—paper presented at 10th Biennial International Conference on Music in Nineteenth-Century Britain, Glasgow (2015)
+- "Mendelssohn's Scottish Sentiments: A New Look at Music, Meaning and Contemporary Nationalism in Mendelssohn's 'Scottish' Symphony"—Paper presented at 10th Biennial International Conference on Music in Nineteenth-Century Britain, Glasgow, Scotland (2015)

-- "Esoteric Origins: Theosophical Images and Influences in Webern's op.
-29"—paper presented at Royal Music Association Music and Philosophy Workshop, London (2014)
+- "Esoteric Origins: Theosophical Images and Influences in Webern's Op.
+29"—Paper presented at Royal Musical Association Music and Philosophy Workshop, London (2014)